jack-dinsmore/starfarer/src/updates.md

 - Added shaders
 - Added a camera

-### Next:
-- Either forbid screen resizing or fix the recreate swapchain function
+## May 31

-- Fullscreen
+- Fullscreen & recreate swapchain.
+Also worked on some ship designs
+- Designed a method to compute how good RCS placement is for custom-built ships.

+## Next:
-- Camera steering
+- Camera steering with mouse pointer
 - Model locations (each must have their own uniform buffer)
 - Design a ship